The IMA SDK for iOS includes the

 The following sample code demonstrates how to register video controls overlays on the ad display container:

 UIView *myTransparentTapOverlay = [[UIView alloc] initWithFrame:CGRectMake(0, 0, 300, 250)]; UIButton *myPauseButton = [[UIButton alloc] initWithFrame:CGRectMake(0, 0, 50, 10)]; // Substitute "myTransparentTapOverlay" and "myPauseButton" with the elements // you want to register as video controls overlays. // Make sure to register before ad playback starts.
-IMAFriendlyObstruction *overlayObstruction = [[IMAFriendlyObstruction alloc] initWithView:myTransparentTapOverlay purpose:IMAFriendlyObstructionPurposeNotVisible detailedReason:@"Transparent overlay does not impact viewability"]; IMAFriendlyObstruction *pauseButtonObstruction = [[IMAFriendlyObstruction alloc] initWithView:myPauseButton purpose:IMAFriendlyObstructionPurposeMediaControls detailedReason:@"Pause button"]; [displayContainer registerFriendlyObstruction:overlayObstruction]; [displayContainer registerFriendlyObstruction:pauseButtonObstruction];
+IMAFriendlyObstruction *overlayObstruction = [[IMAFriendlyObstruction alloc] initWithView:myTransparentTapOverlay purpose:IMAFriendlyObstructionPurposeNotVisible detailedReason:@"This overlay is transparent and does not impact viewability."]; IMAFriendlyObstruction *pauseButtonObstruction = [[IMAFriendlyObstruction alloc] initWithView:myPauseButton purpose:IMAFriendlyObstructionPurposeMediaControls detailedReason:@"This is the video player's pause button."]; [displayContainer registerFriendlyObstruction:overlayObstruction]; [displayContainer registerFriendlyObstruction:pauseButtonObstruction];

 When you're done with them, these obstructions can be removed by calling the following method: